 - Combine Collision: If collision parts already exist, they will be merged with newly imported ones.

 - Combine with existing models: This option combines the hierachy of two models.
 It has to be activated for example when importing a car with two .yft files.

-If any errors messages such as Failed to locate texture are showing during import, the texture with the provided name was not added.
-Adding missing textures after a model was already imported may be more complicated, we therefore recommend simply opening a new file and repeating the complete process with all textures.
+If any errors messages such as Failed to locate texture are showing during import, the texture with the provided name was not added, a placeholder texture will be used instead.
+This placeholder texture can be replaced with the correct texture in the texture browser.

 Adding a second model file